RobertPastor/flight-profile/trajectory/management/commands/ReadMe.txt

 heroku login
 -> opens a web browser and connect using your smartphone authenticator code specific to heroku

-# list the available commands
+# list all available commands

 heroku run python manage.py -help